"ChatGPT Wrote That" - Hedging Against AI Failures

 Not too long ago, I was doing a code review and a small chunk of code caught my eye.

-The code repeated an extremely memory and time intensive computation hundreds of times doing the exact same thing every time, simply to keep the last result of all of those runs and throw out all the others.
+The code repeated an extremely memory and time-intensive computation hundreds of times doing the exact same thing every time, simply to keep the last result of all of those runs and throw out all the others.

 When I asked the engineer about the code chunk, I got a small glimpse into what I expect will be a ubiquitous code-review conversation from here on out: